deepcausality-rs/deep_causality/README.md

-    make bench          Runs all benchmarks across all crates. make check          Checks the code base for security vulnerabilities. make example        Runs the default example: Smoking. make fix            Fixes linting issues as reported by cargo make test           Runs all tests across all crates.
+    make bench          Runs all benchmarks across all crates. make check          Checks the code base for security vulnerabilities. make example        Runs the default example: Smoking. make fix            Auto-fixes linting issues as reported by cargo and clippy. make test           Runs all tests across all crates.
 ```